 In September 2024, the GoL signed a letter of engagement with the Coalition for Rainforest Nations with an objective of empowering carbon trading initiatives that will particularly benefit communities living near the forests while also unlocking new avenues for climate finance to support national development goals.
 This collaboration that will last for the period 2024-2026 will afford technical support to enhance the country’s capacity for monitoring, reporting, and verifying greenhouse gas (GHG) emissions.
 In addition, the coalition will allow the GoL strengthen the institutional framework to prepare for results-based payments through platforms such as REDD+ and ITMOs.
 Key areas of focus will include developing the Forest Reference Emission Levels (FREL), improving the National GHG Inventory, and ensuring adherence to international reporting standards essential for engaging in the carbon market, as well as developing its Biennial Transparency Report (BTR) and the necessary technical annex required by the United Nations Framework Convention on Climate Change (UNFCCC), positioning Liberia to identify its carbon potential and establish a solid National Forest Reference Emission Level (FREL).

 According to media sources, the GoL signed a memorandum of understanding with the Dubai-based company Blue Carbon for the exclusive rights to generate and sell carbon credits on about 2.5 million acres of Liberia’s forests, representing 10% of the country’s land area for 30 years.
-As of such, the company will retain 70% of the revenue from the sale of carbon credits.
+As such, the company will retain 70% of the revenue from the sale of carbon credits.
 However, concerns arose by international conservation groups regarding the potential harm to wild spaces leased out to the company.
 Indigenous groups are worried about what the MoUs might mean for their rights to the land and sceptics of carbon credits have repeated long-standing concerns about the ability of carbon credit markets to have any effect at all on carbon emissions.

-It is worth being noted that the GoL has been engaging since 2007 on the readiness project REDD+ referred to in section 4.1.3 of this report that aims to reduce GHG and generate carbon credits which can be sold in the international market.
+It should be noted that the GoL has been engaging since 2007 on the readiness project REDD+ referred to in section 4.1.3 of this report that aims to reduce GHG and generate carbon credits which can be sold in the international market.

 Main renewable energy projects in Liberia

-The GoL has engaged into several renewable energy projects that are presented below:
+The GoL has engaged in several renewable energy projects that are presented below: